 What can I use instead of buckwheat flour?

-Many people use chickpea flour (besan) to make seitan with but I have found that buckwheat gives a more robust texture, which is especially useful if using seitan in casseroles, curries, and tagines, for example.
+Many people add chickpea flour (besan) to their seitan mix but I have found that buckwheat gives a more robust texture, which is especially useful if using seitan in casseroles, curries, and tagines, for example.

 Can these vegan sausages be made gluten-free?